-People like to say “what doesn’t kill you, makes you stronger”.
-I must be Atlas by now.
+People like to say, “what doesn’t kill you makes you stronger.”
+If that were true, I’d be Atlas by now.

-I am back from my week-long, running away from home vacation to Mexico.
-I made it four days.
-I’m struggling to not consider it a failure.
-I’m struggling to believe that I made the best decision for myself when I called my parents in tears and asked them to book me a flight home; I was too distressed to do it myself; the interface on my iPhone was too difficult for my challenged state of mind.
+I’m back from my week-long, run-away-from-home vacation to Mexico.
+I lasted four days, and I’m struggling with feeling like a failure.
+It’s hard to believe I made the best decision when I called my parents in tears and asked them to book me a flight home: I was too distressed to do it myself, my iPhone interface too tricky for my state of mind.

-I’ve been sliding into my depression for some time now, and struggling with my eating disorder.
-I’d hoped time away at the beach, in the sun, just relaxing and drinking, would help.
-It may turn out that it did, but things certainly didn’t play out the way I’d planned.
+I’ve been sliding back into depression and struggling with my eating disorder for some time now.
+I’d hoped the time away in the sun, relaxing and drinking on a beach would help.
+Things didn’t play out according to plan.

-I’d planned on a week of calm, of relaxation, serenity, and interacting with people.
-I’d planned to be not me.
-It didn’t really work out.
+I’d planned on a week of calm.
+I’d planned to relax, participate, and interact.
+I’d planned on being “not me.”
+It didn’t work out.

-Alone was fine, for the most part, until my brain started to attack.
-I worked hard on being outgoing, on connecting.
-I talked to people in the airport.
-I talked to people on the plane.
-I interacted with people on the beach and at the pool.
-I went to the shows in the evening, and sat at the bar, and played with others there too.
+Alone was fine until I passed through airport security, and my brain started attacking.
+I worked hard on counteracting it.
+I talked to people at the airport and on the plane.
+I interacted at the beach and the pool.
+I went to the shows and sat at the bar.
+I pretended, over and over, that I felt okay.

-I was a bit lonely, the loneliness you get when you aren’t in a relationship and everyone around you seems to be.
-You start wondering what’s wrong with you, why can’t you find a person to walk through life with.
-My fear of men probably has something to do with that though my eating disorder likes to blame it on the size of my thighs.
-If my legs were perfect, I’d have the perfect partner too.
+I was a bit lonely, the loneliness of not being in a relationship when everyone around you seems to be.
+You wonder what’s wrong with you, why you can’t find a person to walk through life with.
+My fear of men probably has something to do with it, though my eating disorder likes to blame it on the size of my thighs.
+If my legs were perfect, I’d have a perfect partner.

 Perhaps solo travel is not for me?
-Perhaps, if I’d had a friend with me, they could’ve helped me through, though truth be told, I struggle with those feelings when I’m away with others.
-But I wasn’t with anyone on this trip, I was on my own and I was afraid.
-I was afraid of what I might do in a moment of impulse.
+Maybe a friend could’ve helped me through, though I struggle to share: I don’t want to be the downer.
+But I wasn’t with anyone, I was on my own, and I was afraid.
+Impulse can be a killer.

 I suffer from mental illness.

-It’s no one’s fault, it’s just a thing I live with and struggle with.
-It doesn’t have to define me any more than my mother’s diabetes has to define her.
-But I have to take care of it, and pay attention to the symptoms, and address the problems when they escalate.
+It’s not my fault and it doesn’t have to define me any more than my mother’s diabetes has to define her.
+But I have to take care of it, pay attention to the symptoms, and address problems quickly to avoid things escalating.

-If that means leaving a vacation early in order to keep myself safe, that’s okay.
+If that means leaving vacation early to stay safe, that’s okay.